ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 The definition of mailbox listeners is thus centralized and we are not exposed to an heterogeneous configuration incident.

-Mailbox listeners no longer required by guice will still need to be instanciable (even with empty content).
+Mailbox listeners no longer required by guice will still need to be instantiable (even with empty content).
 They will be considered as additional listener thus requiring explicit admin unconfiguration, which will be mentioned in the related upgrade instructions.
 Read notes about [rolling upgrade scenarii](#rolling-upgrade-scenari).